8 Mental and Emotional Issues That Affect Men’s Sex Lives

 - Increased sense of isolation

-All these reactions can break the bond of safety and care which are necessary for having pleasurable, healthy sexual experiences.
+All these reactions can break the bond of safety and care, which are necessary for having pleasurable, healthy sexual experiences.
+Trauma makes it difficult for the body to survive and thrive simultaneously.

 While stigma, shame, and worries about disclosing make seeking help a great challenge for men, it’s important to find a trusted doctor and mental health professional who can help you heal, cope with devastating effects, and regain autonomy over your body again.